n8n-io/n8n-docs/docs/reference/glossary.md

 See also:
 - [URL](#URL)
 # CLI
+An acronym for *Command Line Interface*, it is a text-based form of processing computer commands entered traditionally via a keyboard.

 # Connection
 A link between two or more nodes that allows data to flow from one node to another.